-Faculty in the School of Music include a wide range of performers, teachers, conductors, composers, and scholars who are recognized both nationally and internationally.
+Performers, teachers, conductors, composers, and scholars recognized both nationally and internationally make up the faculty of the School of Music.
 Students have the opportunity to participate in comprehensive degree programs that provide for wide and divergent opportunities in performance and course work.
 Student performing organizations are recognized as being some of the finest in the nation, and ASU students regularly compete successfully in national competitions.
 The broad scope of degree options allows students excellent choices in gaining depth and breadth in the musical field.

-The Department of Theatre is inaugurating a redesigned B.A. program that allows a 54-hour concentration in acting, design/theatre technology, directing, history/theory and criticism, theatre management and production, or theatre for youth.
+The Department of Theatre has inaugurated a redesigned B.A. program that allows a 54-hour concentration in acting, design/technical theatre, directing, history/theory and criticism, theatre management and production, or theatre for youth.
 A strong feature of the new B.A. program is the broad liberal arts education, which cultivates in the student the ability to understand human behavior and values in societies of the past and present, an essential element in the creation of and response to theatre.
-Special strengths of the department include internationally acclaimed programs in theatre education and theatre for youth; an outstanding playwriting area that infuses each specialization with new script work; multi-ethnic courses and programs in acting and directing; and a nationally recognized scenography area that provides for further specialization in costume, lighting, or scene design as well as theatre technology.
+Students interested in theatre education enroll in a B.F.A. program designed to allow work in both the Department of Theatre and the College of Education.
+Special strengths of the department include internationally acclaimed programs in theatre education and theatre for youth; an outstanding playwriting area that infuses each specialization with new script work; multiethnic courses and programs in acting and directing; an acting program that allows work with nationally acclaimed directors and acting coaches; and a nationally recognized scenography area that provides for further specialization in costume, lighting, or scene design as well as theatre technology.

-Production is at the core of ASU theatre and the quality of the faculty, student body, and facilities often attracts professionals to campus.
+Production is at the core of ASU theatre and the quality of the faculty, student body, and facilities often attracts professionals to ASU.
 The department recently premiered productions by three Pulitzer prize-winning playwrights.
-Annually, the Genesis New Plays Project (which has student actors, designers, and playwrights working with professional actors, directors, and playwrights to workshop new scripts) is coproduced with the state's LORT company, the Arizona Theatre Company.
-Four to six main-stage plays are produced in the 500-seat Galvin Theatre.
-An additional eight to 14 student-directed shows are presented as part of the Lyceum series.
-The theatre for youth area sponsors a biennial International Youth Arts Festival that brings many multitalented artists and thousands of students to campus.
+Annually, the Genesis New Plays Project (which has student actors, designers, and playwrights working with professional actors, directors, and playwrights to discuss new scripts in a workshop) is co produced with the state's League of Resident Theatres (LORT) company, the Arizona Theatre Company.
+Six subscription series plays are produced in the 500-seat Galvin Theatre and the smaller Lyceum Theatre.
+An additional eight to 14 student-directed shows are presented as part of the scholarship series.
+The theatre for youth area, with ASU Public Events, cosponsors an International Youth Arts Festival that brings many multitalented artists and thousands of students to campus.

 Theatre for youth artists, students, and scholars are attracted to ASU by the opportunities to work on national K-12 theatre curricula and research projects, theatre tours to area schools, and opportunities to teach on and off campus.
-The Child Drama Special Collection in Hayden Library, which includes rare books, plays, and personal and national association archives, is the most complete and extensive collection of its kind in the English-speaking world and also contributes to the international recognition of the theatre for vouth faculty.
+The Child Drama Special Collection in Hayden Library, which includes rare books, plays, and personal and national association archives, is the most complete and extensive collection of its kind in the English-speaking world and also contributes to the international recognition of the theatre for youth faculty.